Congo rebels keep hold on towns they pledged to leave

 World powers and regional neighbours are scrambling to contain the latest violence in Congo's volatile east, where political and ethnic rifts and competition for vast mineral resources are again threatening to ignite a regional war.

-Compliance would signal progress in efforts to negotiate a peaceful end to the crisis, although the rebels - which U.N. experts say are backed by neighbouring Rwanda - have given no indication they were ending their eight-month insurgency.
+Compliance would signal progress in efforts to negotiate a peaceful end to the crisis, although the rebels - who U.N. experts say are backed by neighbouring Rwanda - have given no indication they were ending their eight-month insurgency.

 It appeared earlier on Wednesday as though the rebels were ready to cooperate.